 Welcome to Driver 61’s Definitive Circuit Guide to Rockingham.
-This track guide examines the International Super Sportscar Circuit, the most commonly used configuration at the Rockingham circuit.
+This track guide examines the International Super Sportscar Circuit, the most commonly used configuration at the well known Rockingham race track.

 In this track guide, we’re going to take a look at braking references, racing lines and everything you need to be fast at Rockingham.
 The onboard footage is from Scott Mansell, racing in a Radical SR3 RSX.